Work From Home as an Online Service Provider

 I didn’t need tech experience, I didn’t need graphic design portfolios, and I didn’t even need to have a website!
 After 4 years of searching, my plans suddenly fell very quickly into place and I started my virtual assistant business.

-It is important to start your VA business right the FIRST time so you’re not breaking any rules, mismanaging money, or working for less than you should.
+It is important to start your Online Service Provider (in my case, VA) business right the FIRST time so you’re not breaking any rules, mismanaging money, or working for less than you should.

-Before you start your Virtual Assistant biz you should know how to:
+Before you start your Online Service Provider t biz you should know how to:

 ⭐️ Track your business revenue so you know how much money you’re making